Derryblinks/11218606_DCIT_205/README.md

 ![News Letter](<Screenshots/Screenshot (58).png>)
 ![News](<Screenshots/Screenshot (59).png>)

-Throught the development of this Website, i have gained valuable skills and experience including the development of responsive web design, improve proficiency in front-end frame works.
+Through out the development of this Website, i have gained valuable skills and experience including the development of responsive web design, improve proficiency in front-end frame works.

 In conclusion, this project has been challeging and a rewarding experience, allowing me to apply theoretical knowledge in a practical setting.